Airlines of Africa: Government ownership

 In many cases European airlines have had colonial influences on African airlines, so issues arose after colonial administrators left Africa and Africans began operating the carriers.
-Many government airlines are manned by governmental appointees as many airlines form part of the structures of their respective national governments.
+Many government airlines are crewed by governmental appointees as many airlines form part of the structures of their respective national governments.
 According to Guttery, therefore, many African airlines are not well managed.
 This led to airlines being operated at severe losses and/or liquidating.

-In addition, profits often go into the general operating funds of their respective countries, while many governments provide insufficient capital for their airlines.
-Also, many governments make airlines centres for employment and overstaff their airlines, making them inefficient.
+In addition, as of 1998, profits often went into the general operating funds of their respective countries, while many governments provide insufficient capital for their airlines.
+Also, as of 1998, many governments made airlines centres for employment and overstaffed their airlines, making them inefficient.
 Guttery said that even though the varieties of government management and ownership of African airlines "may be considered a hindrance in a world market driven by economics," due to the difficulties in raising financial capital and a lack of government infrastructure, government participation is crucial in the formation of airlines.
-African airlines rely on profitable international routes to subsidize less profitable domestic routes, many of which service very small communities.
+As of 1998, African airlines relied on profitable international routes to subsidize less profitable domestic routes, many of which service very small communities.

+Somaliland established Somaliland Airlines government funded airlines in 2024 With recognition bid, as its national carrier as a independent country.